-(a) Expt H(x) F Observation Points Linear Case X 8.0 9.0 evenly distributed data void Nonlinear Case 1 x^2 8.0 9.0 evenly distributed data void Nonlinear Case 2 $\log(x)$ 8.0 9.0 evenly distributed data void Mix Case 1 $x & x^2$ 8.0 evenly distributed Mix Case 2 $x \& \log(x)$ 8.0 evenly distributed Mix Case 3 $x^2 \& \log(x)$ 8.0 evenly distributed fixed at $N{\text{eff}}^t = 0.5 \times N_e$ for all experiments.
-We configure the number of members 10, 20, 40, 100, and 300, and arbitrarily tune all filter parameters, namely ROI, α , and γ , for each ensemble size.
-For the "normal" and "mix" settings, ROIs for $N_e = 10, 20, 40, 100$, and 300 are 2,5,7,9, and 9, respectively.
-On the other hand, to ensure the stability of the experiments, for the "data void" and "model error" settings, ROIs for $N_e = 10, 20, 40, 100$, and 300 are 1, 1, 2, 3, and 3, respectively.
-The settings of filter parameters are summarized in Table 3b.
-Under each experimental setting, we performed a total of 12 experiments, one in which the value of κ is estimated adaptively, and the others in which κ is fixed at 0.1 increments from 0 to 1.
+0 and 1, and acts to increase diversity in particles without modifying prior or posterior error variance.
+Each time the particles in state space are updated, the prior particles are mixed with the resampled particles (P22).
+The target $N{\rm eff}$ is fixed at $N{\rm eff}^t = 0.5 N{\rho}$ for all experiments.
+We configure the number of members 10, 20, 40, 100, and 300, and arbitrarily tune all filter parameters, namely, ROI, $\alpha$ , and $\gamma$ , for each ensemble size.
+For the "normal" and "mix" settings, ROIs for $N_e = 10, 20$ , 40, 100, and 300 are 2, 5, 7, 9, and 9, respectively.
+On the other hand, to ensure the stability of the experiments, for the "data void" and "model error" settings, ROIs for $N_e = 10, 20, 40,$ 100, and 300 are 1, 1, 2, 3, and 3, respectively.
+The settings of filter parameters are summarized in the bottom section of Table 3.
+Under each experimental setting, we performed a total of 12 experiments, one in which the value of $\kappa$ is estimated adaptively, and the others in which $\kappa$ is fixed at 0.1 increments from 0 to 1.
 Note that, in this section, the inflation and localization parameters for EnKF, the local PF, and hybrid experiments are unified, so we limited this tuning to experiments that use the LPF and EnKF alone.
-The tuning step is complicated for hybrid implementations, since we would have different optimal values for ROI and other parameters as soon as we change the κ value.
+The tuning step is complicated for hybrid implementations, since we would have different optimal values for ROI and other parameters as soon as we change the $\kappa$ value.
 This feature makes it difficult to identify optimal parameters in a cost-effective manner.
 While we acknowledge this limitation in the comparisons, we note that hybrid configurations still tend to outperform the LPF and EnKF despite not following a rigorous tuning.
 In other words, we believe that the use of optimal parameters may slightly change the results of the following experiments, but it will not change the conclusion of this section.